Listing your activities

 This reminds me of teaching one of our sons to get things out of the way.
 He was complaining about the need to fill out his 4-H book, but didn’t want to do it.
 I told him if he’d just sit down and do it, he wouldn’t have to worry about it any more.
 He did.
 It took him just a little while and it was completed.
 It was a good lesson learned and it likely influenced his life.

 Bigger projects usually take more planning.
-A rancher knows what needs to be done in preparation for calving and endeavors to accomplish the necessities before the first calf hits the ground.
+A rancher knows what needs to be done in preparation for calving and endeavors to accomplish them before the first calf hits the ground.
 She lays in supplies such as ear tags, elastrator bands, faux colostrum, milk replacer and “lick ‘em” from the farmers’ K-Mart while doing her Christmas shopping, saving her a trip to town.
 If ear tags have to be ordered they can come right after the holiday rush.
 Our ear tags came imprinted with SANDERS to help alleviate confusion.
 My favorite use of an ear tag is a luggage tag.
 My husband attached a large, orange, personalized tag to my suitcase and when I travel there is no mistaking my satchel by anyone else nor can the tag be easily removed.

-One caveat if you are new to list making — don’t use sticky notes.
+One caveat if you are new to list making — don’t use Sticky Notes.
 Get a plain notebook and use it.
 That keeps everything in one place and it is much less likely to get lost.
 If it does, a notebook is much easier to find than a scrap of paper.
 Trust me.
 I know.